The development of legislation is a complex and time-consuming process requiring careful planning and co-ordination.

 - reference to the government caucus and non-government parliamentary parties, as appropriate

 - introduction, first reading, and referral to a select committee

 - consideration and report by a select committee

 Ministerial consultation on legislation

 At all points during the development and passage of a bill, Ministers should consider the need to confirm support for the bill from parties representing a majority in the House of Representatives (the House).

 This process may cover the substance of the bill and the proposed process for parliamentary consideration.
-Please note the guidance on the consultation and operating arrangements for the current government, contained in Cabinet Office circular CO (17) 10: Labour-New Zealand First Coalition, with Confidence and Supply from the Green Party, is being finalised and will shortly be published in a Cabinet Office circular.
+Note that advice on the consultation arrangements for the Labour Government, with support from the Green Party, is being finalised and will shortly be published in a Cabinet Office circular.